-Formerly a web editor and designer, Jenny is a keen advocate of participatory media practices, working with a range of institutions to explore and understand their possibilities.
+Formerly a web editor and designer, Jenny is a keen advocate of immersive and participatory media practices, working with a range of institutions to explore and understand their possibilities.
 Her research is informed by close interaction with the cultural sector.
-Jenny has recently worked on projects with: The Tower of London, National Museums Northern Ireland, National Trust Scotland, National Maritime Museum, Royal Armouries, Imperial War Museums, Buckfast Abbey, Tate Britain, the Cultural Learning Alliance, The National Library of Wales, Art and Memory, the Digital Engagement Network, The Herbert Art Gallery and Museum, yello brick, the Firing Line Museum, Glamorgan Archives, Cardiff Story, Cardiff Libraries, Museum of Welsh Cricket and National Museum Wales.
+Jenny has recently worked on projects with: The Tower of London, National Museums Northern Ireland, National Trust Scotland, National Maritime Museum, Royal Armouries, Imperial War Museums, Buckfast Abbey, Tate Britain, the Cultural Learning Alliance, The National Library of Wales, The Herbert Art Gallery and Museum, yello brick, the Firing Line Museum, Glamorgan Archives, Cardiff Story, Cardiff Libraries, Museum of Welsh Cricket and National Museum Wales.
 Jenny regularly reviews policy documentation and interventions for colleagues in the cultural sector and offers advice on research projects and evaluation strategies.
-She has been a commentator on the BBC on the theme of cultural policy.
+She has been a commentator on the BBC and in the press on themes of cultural policy, digital media and museums.

-Jenny's latest books are Representation: Key Ideas in Media and Cultural Studies [2015, Routledge] and Museums in the New Mediascape: Transmedia, Participation, Ethics [2014, Ashgate].
-Edited books include Performing Heritage [2011, Manchester University Press] and Challenging History in the Museum [2014, Ashgate].
+Jenny's books are Representation: Key Ideas in Media and Cultural Studies [2015, Routledge] and Museums in the New Mediascape: Transmedia, Participation, Ethics [2014, Routledge].
+Edited books include Challenging History in the Museum [2014, Routledge] and Performing Heritage [2011, Manchester University Press].

 Dr Kidd is Co-Director of the School's Digital Media and Society research group, a member of the Editorial Board of Cardiff University Press and part of the Cardiff University Digital Cultures Network.
 She is a Managing Editor of Museum and Society and a member of the Digital Learning Network Committee.
-In 2016 Jenny was elected to the Fellowship of the Royal Society.
+In 2016 Jenny was elected to the Fellowship of the Royal Society of Arts.

 2012 - present: Cardiff University, School of Journalism, Media and Cultural Studies